All Episodes

 Ed?

-Alright, we're talking about Jerusalem.
+We're talking about Jerusalem.

-and you said their method of targeting Jerusalem is insidious.
+And you said their method of targeting Jerusalem is insidious.

-So that's their counter-attack.
+So that's their counterattack.

 And what I got was not something like this, but to my surprise, it was the use of a biowarfare agent against the coca crop in South America.